chongtzezhao/to-do-list-tz/README.md

 $ git push heroku master
 ```

-For existing repositories and exisitng apps, simply add the heroku remote
+For existing repositories and apps, simply add the heroku remote

 `$ heroku git:remote -a appname`